vincesiu/vincesiu.github.io/bookshelf.md

 - Adam Webber: _Modern Programming Languages: A Practical Introduction_
 : actually a solid book providing introduction to important language concepts.

+- Kurose and Ross: _Computer Networking: A Top-Down Approach_
+: networking book, a bit dry, but DANG these pages are packed with useful information.
+Reccomend it if you're ever interested in learning about networks.
+The stuff that the authors included are vital towards understanding the current network environment

+- Shannon and Weaver: _The Mathematical Theory of Communication_
+: math and proofs incarnate, shows how there is a limit to the amount of information that can be transported, given certain parameters.
+Fascinating stuff.
+Should reread when I have a better grasp of mathematics.

+- Bryant and O'Hallaron: _Computer Systems: A Programmer's Perspective_
+: brings back memories.
+Great book, great problems, great tests.... horrible teacher.
+I learned a ton about structures and systems that run on the metal, and that modern OS's are built upon (eg multithreading, bit operations, memory handling)

+- Kleinberg and Tardos: _Algorithm Design_
+: ... old book, not too good at explaining itself, I personally needed to run through the proofs and algorithms several times each to understand them.
+Content is solid though.

+- Patterson and Hennessy: _Computer Organization and Design_
+: gave me a healthy respect for low level systems and how they operate.
+I understand processors a lot more because of this book, as well as the WHY behind the specs of a computer and what the numbers mean